Jeff King (American football): Executive career

 In 2015, King was hired by the Chicago Bears as a scouting intern under general manager Ryan Pace.
 In 2016, King was promoted to pro scout.
 He was promoted to assistant director of pro scouting in 2019, and promoted again to director of pro scouting on July 6, 2021.
 On May 3, 2022, King was promoted to co-director of player personnel along with Trey Koziol under general manager Ryan Poles.
+On February 19, 2026, King was elevated to the position of assistant general manager of the Chicago Bears, replacing Ian Cunningham, who was hired as the general manager of the Atlanta Falcons.

 Personal life

 King graduated with a degree in finance and is enrolled in health and physical education in graduate school.